UCSF Policy on Student Conduct and Discipline

 102.20

-Possession, use, or manufacture of a firearm or other weapon as prohibited by campus regulations.
+Possession, use, or manufacture of a firearm or other weapon as prohibited by Implementing Regulations.

 102.21

-Violation of the conditions contained in the terms of a disciplinary action imposed under these Policies or campus regulations.
+Violation of the conditions contained in the terms of a disciplinary action imposed under these Policies or Implementing Regulations.

 102.22

-Violation of the conditions contained in a written Notice of Emergency Suspension issued pursuant to Section 53.00 of these Policies or violation of orders issued pursuant to Section 52.00 of these Policies, during a declared state of emergency.
+Violation of the conditions contained in a written Notice of Emergency Suspension issued pursuant to PACAOS Section 53.00 or violation of orders issued pursuant to PACAOS Section 52.00, during a declared state of emergency.

 102.23